mschaf/strato_letsencrypt/README.md

-## Scripts to automatically add TXT on domains hosted on Strato
+## Scripts to automatically add TXT records on domains hosted on Strato

 Some scripts to automate the Let´s Encrypt DNS challenge for domains hosted on strato.
 By far not the best solution, this literally clicks through the strato website inside a headless browser to do this.
 But if your stuck with strato for some reason, this might be an option.
 If you can, use a dns provider with an API supported by Let´s Encrypt.
 An overview can be found here: https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438